 Implement Panel Interviews

-Instead of a series of 1-on-1 interviews, consider setting up a day for your candidate to speak to multiple interviewees, either together or in a group setting, offers multiple benefits for a streamlined hiring process:
+Instead of a series of 1-on-1 interviews, consider setting up a day in which your candidate speaks to multiple interviewees, either together or in a group.
+This offers multiple benefits for a streamlined hiring process, including:

-- Scheduling an interview at the same time or on the same day frees up calendar space for busy managers.
-Holding an interview with all the necessary parties at once, instead of inviting your candidate back for a second or third round interview, can help to get your applicant evaluated and hired more quickly.
+- Saving time: Panel interviews free up calendar space for busy managers.
+Holding meetings with all necessary parties at once, instead of recalling your candidate back for a second or third round interview, can help to get your new hire in more quickly.

-- Conducting panel interviews can help reduce hiring risk, foster multiple points of view and more collaboration.
-For instance, one interviewee might catch something that another one did not, and it allows each person to play to their interview strengths.
+- Providing multiple perspectives: Panel interviews allow different points of view.
+One interviewee might catch something another missed, which allows each person to play to their interview strengths and weaknesses.
 In a small business, most departments are interconnected, and it’s essential that everyone is on the same page—and will get along with—the new hire.

-- Asking one of your entry-level employees to participate in the hiring process is wise.
-They’ll know how day-to-day work life actually looks and might be able to ask some valuable questions.
-Additionally, asking for their input will instill a sense of responsibility and may make them more invested in your small business’s success.
+- Promoting engagement: Inviting an entry-level employee to participate in the hiring process is wise.
+They’ll know how day-to-day work life actually looks and might be able to come up with some valuable questions.
+Additionally, asking their input will instill a sense of responsibility and may make them more invested in your small business’s success.

-After the interview, take the time to contact your candidate’s references.
-Small businesses should gather at least three business references from an applicant, as talking to multiple people can provide a more comprehensive picture of your candidate’s past work behavior and general attitude.
+After the interview, take the time to reach out to your candidate’s references.
+Small businesses should gather at least three points of reference from an applicant.
+Talking to multiple people can provide a more comprehensive look at your candidate’s past work behavior and general attitude.

-Once you’ve found the right candidate, you may feel like you’re work is over—not quite.
+Once you’ve found the right candidate, you may feel like your work is over—not quite.
 You need to onboard your new employee.
 Onboarding takes a lot of time and can cost $400 per hire according to HROnboard.
 This price doesn’t even include recruiting or training costs.